FurryCoders/FALocalRepo/README.md

     * `web`<br>
     Search on the website directly.
 Only user, title, tags, description and rating will be used.

+If indexes aren't up to date, and web option wasn't used, they will be updated.

 Results are ordered by username and date.<br>
 When turned on case sensitivity will be enabled for all fields, this means that, for example, 'tiger' won't match anything as the species is saved as 'Tiger' on FA.<br>
 If no results can be found in the local database the program will prompt to run the search on the website instead.